The Mobile clinics are one of TTN's most vital outreaches to the poor, impoverished and sick rural communities in and around Piet Retief.

-They are managed by Mr Johan Engelbrecht (Johnny), a local farmer in the Sulphur Springs area, and administered by Mrs Sigrid van Niekerk (Siggi) of Moolman Zending in the village of Moolman.
-The initiative was begun in 2010, when the Lutheran church operating in the Commondale area became extremely concerned about the rising prevalence of HIV and AIDS (which was manifesting itself in the number of deaths being recorded by farmers) and an increasing absenteeism from work due to chronic illness.
+The clinics are managed by Mr Johan Engelbrecht (Johnny), a local farmer in the Sulphur Springs area, and administered by Mrs Sigrid van Niekerk (Siggi) of Moolman Zending in the village of Moolman.

-Since then, with the support of our existing sponsors, as well as strong support from a wider range of supporters such as TWK and Vuka, two more mobiles have been added.
-TTN now records in excess of 60,000 site visits per year, with an operational area extending from the KZN border in the south, and reaching to Panbult (near Ermelo) in the north.
-The Swaziland border forms the eastern boundary, and the Pongola river forms the western border.
+The mobiles record patient visits in excess of 60,000 site visits per year.
 Approximately 200 sites are visited each month on a strict schedule, and each mobile is staffed by two trained nurses supplied by the D.O.H.
-TTN provides a counsellor who promotes the testing for HIV Aids, and shares basic health issues and gives advice in each community.
+TTN provides a counselor who promotes the testing for HIV Aids, and shares basic health issues and gives advice in each community.
 The clinics have become the ‘eyes’ of the Mission division, as well as being a source of information and support to the Governmental services and NGO’s working in this area of primary health care.

 Why mobile clinics?